BEAMRobotics/dt100_driver/README.md

 # dt100_driver

-This repository contains code for a operating the [DT100 multibeam sonar](https://imagenex.com/products/dt100) from Imagenex within ROS by:
+This repository contains code for operating the [DT100 multibeam sonar](https://imagenex.com/products/dt100) from Imagenex within ROS by:

   1. Launching a Windows XP virtual machine (VM) which runs DT100.exe automatically on VM up-start.
 DT100.exe has been configured with the following parameters:
       - Units: m